Native American religions: Overview

 Beginning in the 1600s, European Christians, both Catholics and those of various Protestant denominations, sought to convert Native American tribes from their pre-existing beliefs to Christianity.
 After the United States gained independence in the late 1700s, its government continued to suppress Indigenous practices and promote forcible conversion.
-Government agencies and religious organizations often cooperated in these forcible conversion efforts.
-In many cases, violence was used as a tool of suppression, as in the government's violent eradication of Ghost Dance practitioners in 1890.
+American and Canadian government agencies and religious organizations often cooperated in these forcible conversion efforts.
+In many cases, violence was used as a tool of suppression, as in the government's violent eradication of Ghost Dance and Sun Dance practitioners in 1890s.
+Thus, Canada lifted its prohibition against the practice of the Sun Dance full ceremony only in 1951.

 By the turn of the 20th century, the American government began to turn to less violent means of suppressing Native American religious beliefs.
 A series of federal laws was passed banning traditional Indigenous practices such as feasts, Sun Dance ceremonies and the use of the sweat lodge, among others.
 This government persecution and prosecution officially continued until 1978 with the passage of the American Indian Religious Freedom Act (AIRFA), although it has been argued that the AIRFA had little real effect on the protection of Native religious beliefs.

 Another significant system of religious suppression was the removal of Native American children from their families into a system of government-funded and church-operated American Indian boarding schools (also known as residential schools).
 In these schools, Native children were forced through violence and oppression to learn European Christian beliefs, the values of mainstream white culture, and the English language, while simultaneously being forbidden to speak their own languages and practice their own cultural beliefs.
 This system of forcible conversion and suppression of Indigenous languages and cultures continued through the 1970s.

 Some non-Native anthropologists estimate membership in traditional Native American religions in the 21st century to be about 9000 people.
 Since Native Americans practicing traditional ceremonies do not usually have public organizations or membership rolls, these "members" estimates are likely substantially lower than the actual numbers of people who participate in traditional ceremonies.
 Native American spiritual leaders also note that these academic estimates substantially underestimate the numbers of participants because a century of US Federal government persecution and prosecutions of traditional ceremonies caused believers to practice their religions in secrecy.
 Many adherents of traditional spiritual ways also attend Christian services, at least some of the time, which can also affect statistics.
 Since the 80 years of those prior legal persecutions ended with AIRFA, some sacred sites in the United States are now protected areas under law.

-Major Native American religions

-Alaska Native religion
+Regional and pan-Native traditions

+Alaska and Far North

-Traditional Alaskan Native religion involves mediation between people and spirits, souls, and other immortal beings.
+The living in the North American Arctic and sub-Arctic Alaska Natives and many Indigenous peoples in Canada mainly practice hunter-gatherer religious cults.
+Traditional Alaskan shamanism involve mediation between people and spirits, souls, and other immortal beings.

-Inuit religion

-Traditional Inuit religious practices include animism and shamanism, in which spiritual healers mediate with spirits.

-Anishinaabe traditional beliefs

-Anishinaabe traditional belief system of the Anishinaabeg peoples.

-Crow Way
+Western North America

+Western North America includes such cultural areas as Northwest Coast, Plateau, Great Basin, and a region of the Indigenous peoples of California.